 3. Connect With The Career Center:

 Career centers are a great channel for students to identify internship or volunteer opportunities and connect with potential employers.
+Maximise the opportunities you get in your university life.
 Keep in frequent touch with the Career Services center to stay updated on new jobs or vacancies.
 Career Centers can also be very resourceful for getting your job profile in order- ensuring that you have a great resume, cover letter and portfolio.